Updated on April 4, 2023

 Google My Business: The King of Online Directories

-The final key aspect of off-page optimization is Google My Business.
-Make sure your page is claimed and optimized.
-Your Google My Business listing is what gets you on Google Maps, and it’s as important to consumers as it is to Google.
+The final key aspect of off-page optimization is a Google Business Profile.
+Make sure your listing is claimed and optimized.
+Your Google Business Profile is what gets your business shown on Google Maps, and it’s as important to consumers as it is to Google.

-Your GMB page allows your potential customers to see where you are located, access your phone number, visit your website, view photos and see the services you provide.
+Your GBP page allows your potential customers to see where you are located, access your phone number, visit your website, view photos, read reviews, and see the services you provide.

-The best part of having a GMB listing?
-When someone searches for your business on Google, your card comes up on the main search page, providing those potential customers with your contact information.
+The best part of having a Google Business Profile?
+When someone searches for your business on Google, your listing can show on the main search page, providing those potential customers with your contact information before visiting your website.
 And, if you link out to your website, you’ve instantly tied your on-page and off-page SEO strategies together.